Test ID: CTBBL Mycobacterial Culture, Blood

 Collection Instructions:

-1. Send specimen in original tube.
+1. Send whole blood specimen in original tube.

 Specimen Minimum Volume